simphotonics/generic_enum/generic_enum_builder/README.md

 ## Introduction

-The package [`generic_enum_builder`][generic_enum_builder] contains builders and source code generating classes based on [`source_gen`][source_gen] and [`analyzer`][analyzer].
+The package [`generic_enum_builder`][generic_enum_builder] contains a builder and source code generating classes based on [`source_gen`][source_gen] and [`analyzer`][analyzer].

-The provided builder can be used to build an custom extensions supporting json-serialization.
+The provided builder can be configured to generate a custom extension containing json-serialization methods for each annotated Dart `enum`.

 ## Usage